 Battered Women's Syndrome

-BWS is now recognized in legislation by many states and is considered when defending battered wives who kill their spouses.
-BWS is not used as a defense but more as an indication of the defendant's state of mind or as a mitigating circumstance.
-A reasonable fear of imminent danger (especially used in self-defense) can be proven using BWS.
+Battered woman syndrome is now recognized in legislation by many states and is considered when defending battered wives who kill or injure their abusive spouses.
+For the courts, BWS is an indication of the defendant's state of mind or may be considered a mitigating circumstance.
+For example, the court may consider that a BWS woman felt that she was justified in attacking her abuser, and that she was in reasonable fear of imminent danger due to her condition and her experiences with the abuser.

 If you or someone you know is a victim of domestic violence and possible a sufferer of BWS, please contact your local authorities and local support organizations.
 There are many avenues available for these women to receive help.